Do engineers like their jobs? It depends on your personality, why you picked this career path, and the type of work you’re into.

 “Do engineers like their jobs?” wrap up

 Do you find most engineers like their jobs?
-As an engineer, what do you despise most about your job?
+And if you’re an engineer, what drives you nuts about your job?

 Featured Image Photo Credit: Science in HD (image cropped)